spruceid/siwe-ex/README.md

-# Siwe
+# Sign-In with Ethereum

-Sign-In with Ethereum message validation for Elixir
+Sign-In with Ethereum message validation for Elixir.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `siwe` to your list of dependencies in `mix.exs`:
+SIWE can be installed by including it in your list of dependencies in `mix.exs`:

 ```elixir
 def deps do